"High school introduced me to weaving. At the end of the school year, I built my own frame loom. I haven’t stopped since."

 Our Patterns and Designs

-We are always exploring new patterns and colour combinations.
-This page is a quick reference of those.
-For custom orders, pick your favourite pattern and fringe from these options.
-Tell us how many colours and the size you want, and we'll get started on your very own custom piece!
+This page is a quick reference of our possible patterns and colour combinations.
+For custom orders, pick your favourite colour, pattern and fringe from these options.
+Let's get started on your very own custom piece!

 Remember that not every colour combination will look good with every pattern.
 Below are descriptions and examples of the different patterns to give you some ideas.